Doubly Inhomogeneous Reinforcement Learning: Notations, conditions and proofs

-\item The transition model $p$ is uniformly bounded away from zero and infinity, and is twice continuously differentiable with uniformly bounded second-order derivatives on $\Theta$.
+\begin{asmp}[Change point locations and cluster sizes] $\tau^{(1)}$, $\tau^{(2)}$, $\cdots$, $\tau^{(K)}$ are proportional to $T$, and $|\mathcal{C}_1|$, $|\mathcal{C}_2|$, $\cdots$, $|\mathcal{C}_K|$ are proportional to $N$. \end{asmp} \begin{asmp}[Compact space and parameter spaces] Both the state space and the parameter space $\Theta$ are compact. \end{asmp} \begin{asmp}[Differentiability and boundedness of the transition function] The transition function $p$ is uniformly bounded away from zero, and is twice continuously differentiable with uniformly bounded second-order derivatives on $\Theta$.
 In addition, there exists some constant $\lambda>0$ such that